Frequently Asked Questions

 Q: What is Soul Interiors Design’s style?

 A: We don’t subscribe to a just one particular design style such as modern, transitional or traditional.
 As creative professionals we enjoy working on a variety of project styles from elegant traditional kitchens, to soft-modern bathrooms, to mid-century family rooms, to name a few.
 This keeps business fresh and interesting.
 As such, we are always seeking out new artisans and vendors to help create new, custom pieces for you that complement your personalized style that we co-create with you.

-Q: I am ready to start creating the home or office I’ve always envisioned so I can feel proud of my environment, more comfortable in my space and enjoy sharing it with friends and family.
+Q: I am ready to start creating the home or office I’ve always envisioned.
 What’s the next step?

-A: We look forward to helping you achieve this goal.
+A: We look forward to helping you achieve your goals.
 Please call or email our office to arrange your initial consultation.
-We’ll come to your residence or office for a one-and-a-half-hour consultation to see your existing environment and review your aesthetic and functional needs.
+We’ll come to your residence or office for a one-and-a-half-hour consultation to see your existing environment, as well as review your aesthetic and functional needs.
 We’ll ask a number of detailed questions, photograph your current space, and discuss your project budget and timeline.
-The fee for this consultation is $150.00 which is credited back to you if you proceed to hire us to create your vision.
+The fee for this consultation is $175.00 which is credited back to you if you proceed to hire us to create your vision.